Hydraulic or Pneumatic Baler?

 What type of Cardboard Baler is more energy efficient?

-It is generally understood that compressors can have a relatively high electricity demand.
-We’ve done back to back tests on the KW/h consumption of comparably sized pneumatic and hydraulic baling machines and hydraulic uses significantly less electricity per tonne of cardboard baled.
+We’ve done our own in-house tests on the KW/h consumption of a comparably sized pneumatic and hydraulic baling machines.
+In our experiment we found that the hydraulic baler uses significantly less electricity per tonne of cardboard baled.
+Electric balers are a great option for premises with their own solar panels.

 Which type of Baler is cheaper to buy?

-If you are wanting to buy a baler and are on a budget, then choose pneumatic because they're typically 20% cheaper than the equivalent hydraulic model.
+If you want the cheapest baler for recycling choose a simple pneumatic baler like the QCR 102.
+If you want a cheap medium baler, opt for a used refurbished baler.
+Pneumatic balers are typically 20% cheaper than the equivalent hydraulic model.
 Whatever price you pay, check it has a warranty for additional reassurance.

 Conclusion